code-and-effect/effective_website/TALK.md

 It takes too darn long to make a fresh rails website.
 Nevermind an effective one.

+https://github.com/code-and-effect/effective_website

 TIME SAVER #1: Maintain your own stater template site.

-https://github.com/code-and-effect/effective_website

 This is the same process I use when evaluating any new rails app.

 - Gemfile

-POP QUIZ #1:  Can anyone give me a 1 sentence quick description for all 12 of these gems?
+POP QUIZ: Can anyone give me a 1 sentence quick description for all 12 of these gems?

 - application.js
 - application.scss